-Like I’ve said before, I’ve been convinced I’m in the active process of dying from a terminal disease since the 80’s and I’ve spent most of my waking moments taking an inventory of my body and fixating on any and all symptoms that might support my convictions.
+I’ve been convinced I’m in the active process of dying from a terminal disease since the 80’s and I’ve spent most of my waking moments taking an inventory of my body and fixating on any and all symptoms that might support my convictions.
 Each time, after years of fretting, I’ve been proven wrong once I finally sought medical advice.
 And as soon as I received the good news that I wasn’t dying, I would fixate on an all new diagnosis for myself.
 This time does seem to be very different though – as the symptoms are not just in my mind.
 They are very much here – in this “reality” and manifesting in a way that makes it hard to pretend that I’m just making it all up again.
 My entire digestive system seems to have decided to just stop working and eating solid food is becoming a thing of memories for me so I’m certain I’m not just dying in my head this time.
 Or I don’t think I am anyway…I never really know if I am…or at least I rarely am.

 At the age of 27, I was leaving that marriage.
-After seven years of (rare) sex with one man, I was so frustrated and had so many itches that needed to be scratched.
+After seven years of (rare and completely unsatisfying) sex with one man, I was so frustrated and had so many itches that needed to be scratched.
 My husband at the time was a very kind and generous man and I’m sure he would have done anything to please me.
-But having the sexual history I had, I wasn’t looking to be pleased and sex was supposed to look like it did in the porno movies.
+But having the sexual history I had, I wasn’t looking to be pleased and sex was supposed to look like it did in the porno movies; or so I thought.
 That was never going to happen with the man I was married to and recognizing this made me feel even more shame.
-I felt too worldly for him, too damanged.
-He felt too innocent, too good for me.
+I felt too worldly for him; too experienced, too damaged.
+He felt too innocent; too pure, too good for me.
 Sitting here today, I’m sad to admit I wasn’t even conflicted at the time about taking my leave, breaking a good man’s heart and destroying my daughter’s family and home.
-My sexual side had been triggered deeply by an event on October 29, 1996 and from that day forward I considered myself at a point of no return.
+Ultimately I slept with a man (who was a friend of my husband’s) and from that day forward I considered myself at a point of no return.

 I will never hold myself up as the model of anything; good or bad.
 Truly.
 I have no idea if what I have experienced has been controlled, tainted or not at all influenced by all the other stuff.
 I have big chunks of memories missing and I’ve never been able to find any kind of consistent thought, opinion or values of my own because, as it turns out, I’m a “we” and not a “me.”
 But even with all this brokenness, disparity and chaos, there are some things I consider to be truth about things, people and situations and when I feel the truth something, I don’t question it.
 Because for any experience or thought to come through the battlefields of my life and my mind and come out the other side intact and cohesively understandable to myself as truth, I honor it and let it stand.